chaconnewu/awesome-augmented/awesomes/awesome-osx.md

 - [Microsoft Remote Desktop Connection Client](https://www.microsoft.com/en-US/download/details.aspx?id=18140) - Remote Desktop Connection Client lets you connect from your Macintosh computer to a Windows-based computer and then work with applications and files on the Windows-based computer.
 - [Site Sucker](http://ricks-apps.com/osx/sitesucker/) - Automatically download websites from the Internet.
 - [ShiftIt](https://github.com/fikovnik/ShiftIt) - Managing windows size and position. [![Open-Source Software][OSS Icon]](https://github.com/fikovnik/ShiftIt)
+- [SmartCapsLock](https://kishanbagaria.com/smartcapslock/) - Makes the Caps Lock key smarter, so that when the key accidentally gets activated and you START YELLING even though you don't want to, you can just select the yelling-text and press the key again to instantly fix its case instead of typing everything all over again.
 - [Soulver](http://www.acqualia.com/soulver/) - Beautiful expressive calculator.
 - [SSH Tunnel](http://codinn.com/products/ssh-tunnel/) - Manage your SSH tunnels, tightly integrated with OS X Keychain, secure and intuitive.
 - [Subtitles](http://subtitlesapp.com/) - Automatically downloads subtitles for your movies and TV shows.
 - [TeamViewer](https://www.teamviewer.com/en-us/index.aspx) - Remotely control another computer.
 - [TextBar](http://www.richsomerfield.com/apps/) - TextBar is a tiny but powerful app that lets you add any text to your MenuBar.
+- [Typeeto](http://mac.eltima.com/bluetooth-keyboard.html) - Lets you use your Mac's keyboard as a bluetooth keyboard to type on another devices.
 - [Typora](http://www.typora.io/) - Another minimal Markdown editor.
 - [Übersicht](http://tracesof.net/uebersicht/) - Run system commands and display their output on your desktop as widgets. [![Open-Source Software][OSS Icon]](https://github.com/felixhageloh/uebersicht)
 - [The Unarchiver](http://unarchiver.c3.cx/unarchiver) - Unarchive many different kinds of archive files. [![Open-Source Software][OSS Icon]](https://bitbucket.org/WAHa_06x36/theunarchiver)